Curvature in conformal mappings of 2D lattices and foam structure: Properties of 2D Soap Foams and Their Relationship to Conformal Transformations

-where $P_1$ and $P_2$ are the internal pressures of the two bubbles either side of the soap film.
-Here $H$ is the total curvature of the soap film.
+In the case of a quasi 2D foam it is important to remember that the boundaries between bubbles are in fact 2D soap films and not 1D edges, as they are often approximated.
+Thus, as noted by Mancini and Oguey (2005 a,b), the mean curvature of the soap film H is the average of the transverse curvature $\kappa_t$ (i.e. the curvature of soap film in the direction perpendicular to the glass plates) and longitudinal curvature $\kappa$ (i.e. the curvature parallel to the glass plates),

-Mancini and Oguey considered two cases: the first is the trivial case when the pressure is the same for all the bubbles in the conformal crystal (although this case is somewhat artificial from an experimental perspective), the second is where the volume is the same for all bubbles.
+Mancini and Oguey considered two cases.
+The first is the trivial case when the internal pressure is the same for all bubbles in the conformal crystal and thus $\kappa_t = -\kappa$ and $H=0$.
+From an experemental perspective this case is somewhat artifical.
+Of more direct relevance to experimental situations is the second case where the volume of all the bubbles is the same.
+In this case it is found that $\kappa_t = -2\kappa$ and therefore that the mean curvature does not vanish and is given by $H=-\frac{1}{2}\kappa$.

-For the case of constant pressure it is readily apparent that $\kappa_t=-\kappa$, thus the transverse and longitudinal curvatures cancel and $H=0$, this is true for {\bf every soap film} and at {\bf every point} on the soap film.